 Millions of foolish Canadians think nothing of paying $500 a month or more on consumer payments.
 They continue spending like kings, but "can't afford" to save a few bucks for retirement and expect government programs to do it for them instead.

-Here in the Moose world, we know that $500 a month invested for 40 years makes you a liquid investor millionaire churning out $35,000 - $50,000 a year for life.
+Here in the Moose world, we know that $500 a month invested for 40 years makes you a liquid investor millionaire.
+That million-dollar portfolio will let you withdraw $35,000 - $50,000 a year for life.

 A nice truck, new clothes, a closet full of shoes, going to the bar or restaurant regularly, granite countertops, and a couple exotic vacations don't equal a million bucks.